SpecFlowOSS/SpecFlow/docs/vscode/vscode-debug.md

 ![debugterminal](../_static/images/debugterminal.png)

-**4-** Debugger will then initialize and display the test host process ID on which you can attach the debugger to:
+**4-** dotnet test will then start in debug mode and display the test host process ID on which you can attach the debugger to:

 ![debuggerprocessID](../_static/images/debugattach.png)